Table of Contents[Hide][Show]

 In the Journal Alternative Medicine Review, a prospective, double-blind, comparative study of 69 allergic arthritis patients noted a significant benefit using nettle extract versus placebo (4).

 How to Take Nettle

-The best way to use nettle for relief of allergy symptoms is via a concentrated nettle supplement or preparing a herbal infusion.
-Obviously, the supplement approach is faster and easier for most people.
+The best way to use nettle for relief of allergy symptoms is via a concentrated nettle supplement (this is the brand I use) or preparing a homemade herbal infusion.

 If you wish to prepare a nettle infusion instead of supplements, source one ounce of dried nettle leaves (preferably organic) per quart of filtered water.
 You can also use three ounces of green nettles leaves instead if you have a place to buy them fresh.